chirag-parmar/2GUD/REPORT.md

 1. control over indexes should be with client and not the server
-2. AppendLeaf was designed so that new files can be added to the same merkle root.
+2. AddLeaf was designed so that new files can be added to the same merkle root.
 Good for streamed, pause and resume uploading etc.
+3. Lots of garbage cleaning is required when considering edge cases of node failure
+4. How are we going to handle address change due to role switch (node failure)